aimms/documentation/webui/widget-options.rst

 Index
 ^^^^^^

 When selecting an index in the index selectionbox, you can also see an overview of how all the indices in your widget are sliced.
 E.g. in this picture, you can see that there are 2 indices, both sliced.
-The first index, l, is sliced to the Element Parameter (EP) 'ThisLocation'.
-The second index, iLonLat, is fixed to element 'Lon'.
+The first index, f, is sliced to the Element Parameter (EP) 'SelectedFactory'.
+The second index, c, is fixed to element 'Amsterdam':

 .. image:: images/WidgetOptions_snap9.png
     :align: center